The Final Audit

 for characterization, and his work is a joy to read.”

-In Ronald Alexander's debut novel, The Final Audit, Dexter Giles lives a double life, balancing a straight-jacketed career in the homophobic towers of corporate culture with his secret world as a gay man.
+Dexter Giles has lived a double life, balancing a straight-jacketed career in the homophobic towers of corporate culture with his secret life as a gay man.
 He is of a generation still haunted by pre-Stonewall sensibilities.
-In this novel of linked stories, Dexter circumnavigates the years surrounding his retirement from Imperial Petroleum by conducting a personal accounting: he brings a mathematical logic to settling old debts, recomputing profit/loss statements of friendships, and closing the books on completed trans-actions with former lovers.
-In the process of attempting to reconcile the polarities of his existence, Dexter, succeeds in ways both comic and touching in escaping his buttoned-down existence and in coming to terms with his own mortality.
+In The Final Audit and other stories, Ronald Alexander's compelling new work of fiction, Dexter circumnavigates the years surrounding his retirement from Imperial Petroleum by conducting a personal accounting: he brings at times an infuriatingly mathematical logic to settling personal debts, recomputing profit/loss statements, and closing the books on completed transactions.
+His struggle is informed by both world-weariness and naivete, resentment and compassion, cynicism and romanticism.
+In the process of attempting to reconcile the polarities of his existence, Dexter, in fits and starts, succeeds in ways both comic and touching in escaping his buttoned-down existence and in coming to terms with his own mortality.